sharma-san/cipher_mate/README.md

-# CASK
+# Cipher-Mate
-CASK is a cipher Algorithm, not based on a single key/password but multiple security features, each of which is independent and must be correct to decipher the message
+Cipher-Mate is a cipher Algorithm, not based on a single key/password but multiple security features, each of which is independent and must be correct to decipher the message

 Only main.py file is essential.
 Python libraries required: tkinter, customtkinter, random